brokenricefilms/snap-captions/README.md

 ## Install

 > Right now I only test on Windows, which means this Just works.
 If you use other OS (MacOS, Linux, TempleOS, etc...)
-Refer read the docs below provided by the author OR you know what you were doing.
+Refer read the docs below provided by the author OR you know what you doing.

 > Copy and paste in PowerShell
 ```pwsh